quartzy/courier/docs/couriers/mail.md

 ## Adding Template Support

-The `MailCourier` can be extended to support template rendering of your choice.
-The `buildTemplatedContent` protected function in the class is what build the MIME content of the email body.
-This function can be overwritten to support a template rendering pattern.
+The `MailCourier` can be extended to support the template rendering of your choice.
+The `buildTemplatedContent` protected function in the class is what builds the MIME content of the email body and can be overwritten to support a template rendering pattern.